Geeth-Pesandu/RideEase/README.md

 RideEase - Vehicle Rental System

-RideEase is a full-featured web application built using ASP.NET MVC that allows users to register, browse vehicles, make bookings, and manage them — while administrators can manage vehicle listings and view bookings.
+RideEase is a web application built using ASP.NET MVC for Rapid Application and Development Module.This allows users to register, browse vehicles, make bookings, and manage them  and administrators can manage vehicle listings and view bookings.